CiscoTestAutomation/genietrafficgen/docs/index.rst

 traffic generator (TGN) devices within a `testbed` topology.

 This section provides an overview on how to connect to a traffic generator (TGN) `device` and perform actions on those devices using ``Genie``.

 We recommend reading through these sections in order, to help understand all concepts associated with traffic generators within ``Genie``.

 Genie currently supports the following traffic generator devices:

-    1. Ixia - Using IxNetwork 7.50+
+    1. Ixia Native - Using IxNetwork 7.50+
+    2. Ixia via REST - Using IxNetwork 8.52+ and ixnetwork_restpy

 .. toctree::
     :maxdepth: 1

+    overview
     ixianative
+    ixiarestpy
     changelog/index